albert-gee/old-macdonald/Writerside/topics/ESP-Matter-Setup.md

 source ~/.bashrc
 ```

-Now, running `get_matter` will set up or refresh the esp-matter environment in any terminal session.
+Now, running `get_matter` will set up or refresh the ESP-Matter environment in any terminal session.

 ## References